QuickNS/azure-data-share-automation/Readme.md

 - A *destination* Azure Data Share account
 - A *destination* Azure Storage Data Lake account (Gen2)

-The *source* and *destination* assets can exist in different Azure subscriptions and tenants.
+The *source* and *destination* assets can be created in different Azure subscriptions and tenants.

 The `infra` folder includes bash and powershell scripts to setup these 4 assets in a new resource group under a single subscription.
 The scripts also create a container in the *source* storage account and upload this Readme.md file to it so we have some data to be shared.